synw/django-alapage/README.md

   ```

 :pencil2: You have to put alapage urls in last if you want to have your pages served from `/`

+Copy the `alapage/admin/includes` folder in your `templates/admin` folder

 - Collect static files